chrisbinnie/linux-server-security/index.md

 # Chris Binnie - Linux Server Security: Hardening Your Infrastructure

-> **Secure your Linux infrastructure with this security information.** Learn essential hardening techniques from my working notes including intrusion detection and defense strategies for: Ubuntu, CentOS, RHEL and Debian servers.
+> **Secure your Linux infrastructure with this security information by [Chris Binnie](https://chrisbinnie.github.io/about.html)** Learn essential hardening techniques from my working notes including intrusion detection and defense strategies for: Ubuntu, CentOS, RHEL and Debian servers.
 This guide covers many facets from basic setup to advanced threat protection.

 ## Table of Contents
 - [Introduction](#introduction)